 The interesting thing is that we’ll be getting not one system but two — the Standard Edition, which will read discs, along with the Digital Edition, which will only allow for digital downloads.
 This is a huge move in the direction of an eventual all-digital future.
 Not only that, but it offers a more affordable way to get into the next generation.

 PlayStation 5 specs

-There will be two versions of the console, a regular one and a digital version that won’t support discs.
-The console is white and black and can be laid vertically or horizontally.
+The PS5 console itself is white and black and can be laid vertically or horizontally.
 Buyers will be able to decide if they want to purchase the digital model or not, assuming the retailers have stock.
-After preorders went live on September 16, 2020, consumers were met with frustration as each retailer quickly sold out of PS5 systems.
+After pre-orders went live on September 16, 2020, consumers were met with frustration as each retailer quickly sold out of PS5 systems.
 Hopefully, you’ll have an easier time picking between the two as it gets closer to the system’s release.

 In a blog post, Sony said, “The PS5 gameplay experience will be the same, so the choice is all yours.
 While there are some slight differences in the look of each model, for the overall design, we wanted to deliver a console that’s bold, stunning, and unlike any previous generation of PlayStation.”